Skip to content

 Three things I'm watching:

 None of this is reason to panic; it's reason to stop running your business as if the platform layer is permanent.
 The platforms will keep changing what they let you do and where they let your fans reach you.
-The funnel you own — your site, your mailing list, your direct relationship with the people who already pay you — is what keeps the next policy swing from costing you a quarter.
+The funnel you own — your site and your direct relationship with the people who already pay you — is what keeps the next policy swing from costing you a quarter.

 If you want the deeper version of the owned-media argument, the post on running your own site instead of a Linktree is the one I'd start with.
 The platform layer is rented.
 The site you point fans to is yours.